amenzwa/amenzwa.github.io/computing/ProgrammingParadigms.md

 # PARADIGMS

 There are two predominant programming paradigms: the *imperative* paradigm, which reflects the way the computing hardware performs its work, and the *declarative* paradigm, which reflects the way the computer scientist thinks about his work.
+In other words, an imperative programme's meaning can only be understood by executing the code in the reader's mind, whereas a declarative programme's code directly expresses its mathematical meaning.

 ***imperative paradigm***—Within the imperative paradigm, there are three divisions: machine programming (MP) languages, procedural programming (PP) languages, and object-oriented (OO) languages.